 As such, Kentor armors up and prepares to fight his own daughter for control of the ring.
 All of her past training gets put to the test as Laira finds herself in the fight for her life.

 Even as past memories are projected, Kentor continues his vicious assault.
-The fight ultimately makes its way to the throne room where Laira gets pinned into the wall by her father’s spear.
+The fight ultimately makes its way to the throne room where Laira gets pinned to the wall by her father’s spear.
 He then proceeds to remove his daughter’s ring and places it onto his own hand.
-Having seen her father’s decent towards madness, Laira’s will allows her ring to remove Kentor of his armor before she frees herself and beats daddy dearest before it returns to her hand.
+Having seen her father’s decent towards madness, Laira’s will allows her ring to relieve Kentor of his armor before she frees herself and beats daddy dearest before it returns to her hand.
 Defeated and having no other way to regain his honor, Kentor commits the ritual suicide of Seppuku by stabbing himself in the stomach with his own dagger.

 A tearful moment ensues as he tells his daughter that she’s the real protector of Jayd and not the Golden Dragon as he succumbs to his wound.
 And so, the segment ends with Laira meeting up with said army one last time before she flies off towards the Corps.